Batmanian/KeithDunstan/src/posts/no-brains-at-all/12_jumping_the_generation_gap.md

 Metropolitan Golf Course before land prices became too high and the club moved to Oakleigh.
 Our house was part of the glorious housing scheme, the grand subdivision of 1912, and we often wondered precisely where we were in the historic order of things.
 Was our house on the fourteenth green or was the fourth tee on our back lawn, close by our vegetable garden?
 The result of the great subdivision was pure Edwardiana.
 The houses in Central Park Road were variations on the one architectural theme: red-tile roof, red brick and stucco walls, with wooden additions at the back for kitchen and outhouses.
 They were built flat on the earth, with an eternal problem of rising damp.

 At the end of Central Park Road, bounded by Wattletree Road, Burke Road and Kingston Street, was the lovely Central Park.
-John Landy, the ww ld champion mile runner, used to train there.
+John Landy, the world champion mile runner, used to train there.
 His parents lived opposite the park, in the area the real estate agents thought the better end of Central Park Road.
 Sometimes when I was jogging on foggy winter mornings he would pass me, perhaps two or three times in one circuit, and say 'Good morning'.
 One time the police picked him up in Central Park Road.
 There he was, running down the street in the dark, long after midnight.
 The wireless patrol thought anyone running along Central Park Road in the dark, wearing a track suit, had to be up to no good.
 East Malvern was home to us for eighteen years.
 The three girls went to Korowa Anglican Girls' School, David went to Caulfield Grammar.

 I always believed that good marriages begot good marriages.
 My mother and father had an extraordinary relationship.
 Although Dad was a forceful extrovert of a man, I cannot recall a cross word between them.
 Their example made a profound impression on Marie and me.
 If ever we had a tiff, if ever we had a cross word, the crisis was never so grave that I actually missed a meal.
 For one thing the cooking of Marie Rose was too good, and for another I needed her love.